Performance Measurement Research

 - Periodic calculations of performance measures to determine how a program performs over time and with changes in program design and implementation.

 Below we provide a few examples of some of our recent projects that included performance measurement.
 Click the tabs below to learn more about these projects, or see here for a full list of projects that included performance measurement.

 PGW’s Customer Responsibility Program provides low-income PGW customers with a reduced bill to increase energy affordability.
 Their other Universal Service Programs provide energy efficiency services, case management services, and emergency bill payment assistance.
-The 2019 evaluation will assess the characteristics of program participants, payment compliance by program participants, and arrearage forgiveness received by program participants.
-The research will estimate the impact of the program on affordability, payments, and collections actions and costs.
-Evaluation activities will include interviews with program managers and staff, needs assessment, in-depth interviews with participating customers, and analysis of customer billing, payment, and collections data.
+The 2019 evaluation assessed the characteristics of program participants, payment compliance by program participants, and arrearage forgiveness received by program participants.
+The research estimated the impact of the program on affordability, payments, and collections actions and costs.
+Evaluation activities included interviews with program managers and staff, needs assessment, in-depth interviews with participating customers, and analysis of customer billing, payment, and collections data.

 FirstEnergy offers a Low-Income Usage Reduction Program (LIURP) and Act 129 Low-Income Programs to assist low-income customers.
 The programs provide energy efficiency and energy education services, help low-income customers maintain electric service, and protect customers’ health and safety.
 APPRISE conducted a study to assess recent program changes, and to provide guidance to FirstEnergy on future tracking, reporting, and process improvements.
 The research included an assessment of what changes should be made to program procedures, whether additional measures should be added, and how projected energy savings for additional energy efficiency measures should be calculated.